kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 |polygon_ac|The acreage of the polygon feature|
 |polygon_ty|Identifies the mapping categories used by the Farmland Mapping and Monitoring Program|

+Run ```createAttributes.py``` to autogenerate the ArcGISXML elements.

 ### Creating Thumbnail Images

+Thumbnail images are required by the gis-robots.
+They can be created from ArcCatalog previews, or through script.
+Thumbnails are stored in the ArcGISXML as a binary string.